 Of course, when you make your own guacamole, make sure to taste as you go, making sure that you add enough of each ingredient.
 Tonight’s guacamole, after a few attempts, tasted really good.
 It was perfectly seasoned and did have a decent kick to it.

 In addition to the tofu and guacamole, portabello mushroom caps were the other major ingredient.
 I lightly grilled these in a pan with olive oil and some salt and that was it.
-In the sandwich, they did somewhat get lost, but when I could taste them, they were really delicious.
-I could have just eaten these by themself and I would have been more than happy.
+In the grilled cheese, they did somewhat get lost, but when I could taste them, they were really delicious.
+I could have just eaten these by themselves and I would have been more than happy.

-There was something about this sandwich that at times worked but at other times did not.
+There was something about this grilled cheese that at times worked but at other times did not.
 One bite was great, while the next one was only so-so.
-The sandwich included a different/odd combination of ingredients for sure, of which I had hoped would all come together into an awesome grilled cheese sandwich.
+The sandwich included a different/odd combination of ingredients for sure, of which I had hoped would all come together into an awesome grilled cheese.
 However, that did not happen.
-The sandwich was not horrible in the least, it was just missing those great little touches that make a sandwich amazing.
+The grilled cheese was not horrible in the least, it was just missing those great little touches that make a sandwich amazing.
 Unfortunately, tonight, I am not sure what exactly was missing, or if it was just the combination of ingredients.
 I should have seasoned the tofu somewhat, yes, but that is the only change I can think of making.
-On their own the ingredients were great, but when put together in a sandwich, they did not hold up.
+On their own the ingredients were great, but when put together in a grilled cheese, they did not hold up.

-If you have any suggestions or thoughts on how to improve this sandwich, please let me know in the comments.
+If you have any suggestions or thoughts on how to improve this grilled cheese, please let me know in the comments.
 Make sure to check back next week for Tofu Round 2, when I try frying the tofu.
 It should be another interesting adventure…